-Ross Coulthart and Bryce Zabel have never met in person.
+Ross Coulthart and Bryce Zabel finally met in person in July 2022 after doing 17 episodes of Need to Know together.
 They became fast friends during the pandemic when getting together was prevented by both the lockdown and the fact that they lived 7,490 miles from each other.
 In one Zoom after another, they discovered all they had in common.
 Both are trained broadcasters, award-winning investigative reporters, and authors of critically-acclaimed UFO books.
 Both have been on-air talent for network news programs.

-The shows are focused and to the point, and each man speaks in an energetic, informed, and conversational way.
+The idea is to keep the shows focused and to the point — energetic, informed, and conversational.

-They're keeping it live, impromptu and surprising.
-It's not just a podcast or a series, it's an investigation that transparently lets the audience be a part of breaking the greatest news story of all time.
+In addition to keeping it live, impromptu and surprising, the series is an investigation that transparently lets the audience be a part of breaking the greatest news story of all time.